gnu-octave/bootstrap/README.md

-# statistics-resampling package
+## statistics-resampling package

-## Package maintainer
+### Package maintainer
 Andrew Penn (andy.c.penn@gmail.com)

-## Package contributors
+### Package contributors
 Andrew Penn

-## A statistics package for Octave/Matlab providing a variety of bootstrap and other resampling tools
+### Citations
+If you use this package, please include the following citation(s):

+* Penn, Andrew Charles.
+(2020).
+Resampling methods for small samples or samples with complex dependence structures. *Zenodo*. [https://doi.org/10.5281/zenodo.3992392](https://doi.org/10.5281/zenodo.3992392)

+### Description

 The statistics-resampling package is an Octave package and Matlab toolbox that can be used to overcome a wide variety of statistics problems using non-parametric resampling methods.
-In particular, the functions included can be used to  estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (p-values).
+In particular, the functions included can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values).
 Variations of the resampling methods are included that improve the accuracy of the statistics for small samples and samples with complex dependence structures.

-## Requirements and dependencies
+### Requirements and dependencies

 Core functions in this package are known to be compatible with versions of Octave v4.4.0+ and Matlab v7.4.0+.
 Some features of this package have specific dependencies:

  * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
  * The optional jackknife functionality in `boot1way` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).

-## Installation
+### Installation

 To install (or test) the statistics-resampling package at it's existing location in either Octave or Matlab, follow these steps: